The key idea of a std::atomic_thread_fence is, to establish synchronisation and ordering constraints between threads without an atomic operation.

 That was the theory.
 The practice will follow in the next post.
-In this post, I compare in the first step an acquire fence with an acquire operation, a release fence with a release operation.
-In the second step, I port a producer consumer scenario with acquire release operations to fences.
+In this post, I compare the first step an acquire fence with an acquires operation, a release fence with a release operation.
+In the second step, I port a producer-consumer scenario with acquire release operations to fences.

 Here is a compilation of my standard seminars.
 These seminars are only meant to give you a first orientation.

 - Phone: +49 152 31965939